Parent’s Guide to Choosing Childcare during COVID-19

 This credit is available to lower-income earners.
 This credit can be just a few hundred dollars or up to several thousand, depending on how many children you have and what your filing status is.

 You are eligible for a tax credit if you hire a nanny as well.
 This deduction is up to 35% of what it cost to hire your nanny, with a $3,000 cap for one child or a $6,000 cap if you have two or more children.

 If you cannot afford child care, you are not alone.
-Seventy percent of families with young children are paying child care rates that are higher than what the government deems affordable.
-Even with tax credits and subsidies, some families still find quality, affordable child care just out of reach.
+About 70% of families with young children are paying child care rates higher than what the government deems affordable.
+Even with tax credits and subsidies, some families still find quality, affordable child care to be out of reach.

 To make ends meet, many families have gotten creative with how they handle their child care situation.

 Part-time jobs and side hustles

 Side hustles are becoming very common.
 In a recent survey, 24% of respondents admitted to taking an extra job to pay for child care costs associated with their full-time employment.
 Side hustles can include anything from running an Airbnb and doing freelance work to moonlighting as a waitress.